Clueless-Aware/BackendAPI/README.md

   pipenv install
 ```

-Next you'll need to start the local mysql container
+Next you'll need to start the local mysql and mailhog containers

 ```bash
   docker-compose up --build mysql
 ```

-Then go in the main folder and start the server
+Then go in the project folder and start the server

 ```bash
   cd artApi
   python manage.py runserver
 ```

-## For running containers:
+## For running containers locally:

 Make sure to have docker installed and to be in the root directory